This tasty brie crostini recipe is the perfect way to use up extra or leftover apple butter. A tasty appetizer recipe for fall entertaining!

 I promise it’s necessary, though.
 Because remember how we talked about this apple butter last week?
 And how delicious it was?
 Well.
 I put said apple butter on top of some creamy, buttery cheese and then I put THAT on top of some toasty lil’ crostini and it was just so delightfully delightful that I couldn’t NOT put it on the bloggity blog here.

-I chose brie for this recipe because 1) it’s delicious and 2) it’s short and easy to spell for the recipe title (??), but you can use whatever type of soft, buttery cheese you have on hand.
-We liked this recipe a lot with a Coulommiers cheese (oof, there’s that spelling issue) that we found at Wegmans – it was on super duper sale and tasted almost exactly the same.
+I chose brie for this recipe because 1) it’s delicious and 2) it’s short and easy to spell for the recipe title (woot), but you can use whatever type of soft, buttery cheese you have on hand.
+We liked this recipe a lot with a Coulommiers cheese (oof, there’s that spelling issue) that we found at our grocery store – it was on super duper sale and tasted almost exactly the same.

 - 1 cup Easy Apple Butter (make sure it’s still warm!)